 Linking Preparedness, Response and Resilience in Emergency Contexts

-The Linking Preparedness, Response and Resilience (LPRR) project is designing humanitarian interventions in ways that strengthen long-term community resilience in fragile settings before, during and after a disaster.
+The Linking Preparedness, Response and Resilience (LPRR) project designed humanitarian interventions in ways that helped strengthen long-term community resilience in fragile settings before, during and after a disaster.

 About the programme